Chollo king Bans Expensive Weddings And Henna Parties To Preserve Cultural Values

 As the Shilluk people begin to adjust to this new cultural directive, many are reflecting on the broader implications of such cultural preservation efforts in a rapidly modernising world.

-His Majesty Reth kwongo, remains hopeful that his decision will be viewed as a catalyst for a more sustainable, culturally focused future.
+His Majesty Reth Kwongo, remains hopeful that his decision will be viewed as a catalyst for a more sustainable, culturally focused future.